solomonshalom/Bublr/README.md

 ## Contributing

 The Abyss is intentionally kept simple and focused on individual expression.
 As such, traditional open-source contributions are always appreciated.
-However, if you have ideas for improving the platform's usability, security, or accessibility, even if not through code, feel free to reach out to us at [hello@theabyss.com](mailto:hello@theabyss.ink).
+However, if you have ideas for improving the platform's usability, security, or accessibility, even if not through code, feel free check out [CONTRIBUTING.md](CONTRIBUTING.md) or email us at [hello@theabyss.com](mailto:hello@theabyss.ink).

 *ALSO, If contributing or mainting, please do it through the `highlights` branch, that's our preview // developing branch for our codebase.*

 To know more about each Contributor // Mainter, check [AUTHORS.md](/AUTHORS.md)